rajeevamatya/eduki-hugo-site/content/en/grade-8/Algebra - Expressions and Equations/Exponential_expressions_Introduction/index.md

 6⋅3² ≠ 18²

 ### Exponential expressions
 Let's assume there are over 1024 tadpoles in a pond.
 And each hour, half of them get eaten by the fish left in the pond.
-As the population of tadpoles gets halved, they become harder to find so lesser tadpoles get eaten but still the trend of half of them getting eaten continues.
+As the population of tadpoles gets halved, they become harder to find so lesser tadpoles get eaten but still the trend of the fish population becoming half keeps on continuing.

 After one hour, 1024 x 1/2 tadpoles remain i.e. 512

 After two hours, 512 x 1/2 tadpoles remain i.e. 256 which is also 1024 x 1/2 x 1/2